-We're delighted you're considering applying to TUC's College of Osteopathic Medicine.
+We're delighted you're considering applying to Touro California's College of Osteopathic Medicine.

 We seek applicants just like you who are committed to primary care, complete patient treatment and lifelong community service.